16 centers in Illinois, Minnesota, North Dakota, South Dakota, and Wisconsin

 Interview with Dr. Rajiv Pruthi, Medical Director, Mayo Comprehensive Hemophilia Center

-As part of an interview series with the Regional Hemophilia Network, 2021 summer interns Charnisha Azubuike and Sheniqua Lasker at the National Hemophilia Program Coordinating Center (NHPCC) had the privilege of interviewing Dr. Rajiv Pruthi from the Northern Regional Hemophilia Network.
+As part of an interview series with the Regional Hemophilia Network, 2021 summer interns Charnisha Azubuike and Sheniqua Lasker at the National Hemophilia Program Coordinating Center (NHPCC) had the privilege of interviewing Dr. Rajiv Pruthi from the Northern States Regional Hemophilia Network.

 Dr. Rajiv Pruthi is a board-certified hematologist at Mayo Clinic in Rochester, Minnesota.
-In addition to his role as Medical Director for the Northern Regional Hemophilia Network, Dr. Pruthi is also the director of the Mayo Comprehensive Hemophilia Center and co-director of the Special Coagulation and Molecular Hematopathology laboratories at Mayo Clinic.
+In addition to his role as Medical Director for the Northern States Regional Hemophilia Network, Dr. Pruthi is also the director of the Mayo Comprehensive Hemophilia Center and co-director of the Special Coagulation and Molecular Hematopathology laboratories at Mayo Clinic.
 His research includes the molecular genetics of coagulation proteins and the application of next-generation sequencing technologies in coagulation disorders.

 Lasker: Where did you grow up and what first got you interested in medicine?

 I was born in Nairobi in Kenya and grew up in a typical Indian joint family household.
 We had three family members who were physicians.
 I would see patients come over to our house after hours to see my uncle, a family doc – he would see and treat patients in his own home.
 I admired the way he interacted with his patients.
 Sometimes he got paid in chicken, or in a piece of a leg of lamb – that was just what they could afford to bring in.
 Even though he had his own outpatient practice, in the middle of the night, when patients called he would just see them at home.
 Witnessing that interaction led to my interest in helping people.

 Lasker: What initially motivated you to focus your clinical training in hematology?